iSTB/python-schemata/README.rst

-Schemata
+schematax
 ========

 |PyPI version| |License| |Supported Python| |Format| |Downloads|

-Schemata is a simple Python package to do all things related to schemata_.
+schematax is a simple Python package to do all things related to schemata_.

 A schema is word made using an extra symbol, '*', called the wild card symbol.
 For example the schema over the binary aplhapbet '1*0', represents the set of